 I started working at Confederate Ridge Animal Hospital after graduating from Stafford High School in the year 2002.
 I was hired as a kennel assistant with a few years of prior assisting experience.
 Soon after I received my Veterinary Technician License with the help of Dr. Witter and supportive co workers.
 I’ve had the opportunity to get to know so many amazing families while watching their puppies and kittens grow to live very long lives.
-Guiding owners through fun puppy experiences, educating them on what vaccines and preventatives are necessary, snuggling and offering treats to every dog and cat that enters the exam rooms and holding the hand of an owner while making tough decisions.
+Guiding owners through fun puppy experiences, educating them on what vaccines and preventatives are recommended, snuggling and offering treats to every dog and cat that enters the exam rooms and holding the hand of owners while making tough decisions.
 I truly love what I do.

 In January 2018, I became a proud owner of Confederate Ridge Animal Hospital.
-Im so happy to be part of a team that always make our clients and their pets feel special, just like we do with our own.
+I'm so happy to be part of a team that always make our clients and their pets feel special, just like we do with our own.
 I wish everyone who enters to feel at home.

 Aaron HayesLVT Student

 I moved to the Fredericksburg area at the age of 16 from a small town in Kentucky.
 I attended School at Stafford Senior High School.
 Currently I am enrolled in Penn Fosters Veterinary Technician program and I am on the Dean’s list for academic Excellency.
 I have worked in the veterinary field since the year 2000, most recently working for 11 years at a local emergency clinic before starting my present position at Confederate Ridge.
 In my spare time I love doing anything outdoors, with my 2 daughters (Frances & Jordyn), and soon to be wife Heidi.
 We have four dogs Rose, Foxy, Lucy, and Remington.